cbm4scale/CBM-IPDPS25/README.md

-# CBM-Benchmark
+# CBM-IPDPS25

-This repository contains the refactored version of the latest CBM4Scale, featuring a streamlined and informative benchmark for matrix multiplication.
+This repository contains the refactored version of the code used for experimental evaluation in **Accelerating Graph Neural Networks Using a Novel

----
+Computation-Friendly Matrix Compression Format** - accepted in IPDPS'25 .

 ## Setup